Basic Phonics Rules

 There is a simple

 phonics song at the bottom of this page which demonstrates some of the basic phonics rules.
-Tips For Teaching Phonics
+Teaching Reading

 Everyone agrees that the best way to teach reading, whatever method you use, is to read aloud to your child.